awchiu23/CryptoTools/README.md

 	- Basis mean reversion
 	- Accrued funding payments
 	- Future funding payments
-- To get this to work, you will first need API keys set up properly in CryptoParams for the following: FTX, Bybit, Binance, Deribit, and Kraken Futures
+- To get this to work, you will first need API keys set up properly in CryptoParams for the following: FTX, Bybit, Binance and Kraken Futures

 ## CryptoReporter
 - This tool is for monitoring NAVs, positions and risks across multiple exchanges